-Stewart Falls Trail is a 4.2 mile heavily trafficked out and back trail located near Pleasant Grove, UT that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+Stewart Falls Trail is a 4.2 mile heavily trafficked out and back trail located near Pleasant Grove, Utah that features a waterfall and is good for all skill levels.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail.

 Stewart Falls is one of the most scenic, and photogenic, waterfalls in northern Utah.
 It falls in two tiers, and is over 200 feet tall.
 It is a moderate hike through a beautiful forest on the east side of Mt Timpanogos.

 I love this hike during the summer.
 I went March 11 and there was a lot of snow.
 Too much to see the actual trail for Stewart Falls.
 I would do this only if you are comfortable with where the normal trail would be.

 Even if you don't do the hike, we still had a great time walking around on top of all the snow.
 You can even see where an avalanche happened and knocked over a bunch of trees.
 Powerful stuff!

 Just a head's up: the trail is closed in the winter if you are starting at the Aspen parking lot.
 You can only get as far as Sundance's groomed trail before you have to turn back.